Microbial-Ecology-Group/vero-research/docs/formerteammembers.md

     -- <a href="https://www.ncbi.nlm.nih.gov/myncbi/james.young.6/bibliography/public/">PubMed bibliography link</a></p>
   </div>
   <div style="grid-column: 1 / span 2; grid-row: 3;">
-    <p>Daniel received his MS degree from Texas Tech University in 2022, where he studied beef cattle nutrition.
-Daniel’s doctoral research is focused on gastrointestinal health of feedlot cattle.
-More specifically his research focuses on the interaction between the animal and gut microbiota.
-Daniel’s work aims to connect gastrointestinal health to complex diseases like liver abscesses, to better understand the pathogenesis and mitigation strategies of these diseases.</p>
+    <p>Daniel received his MS degree from Texas Tech University in 2022 and his PhD from West Texas A&M University in 2024.
+Daniel’s doctoral research was focused on gastrointestinal health of feedlot cattle.
+More specifically his research focused on the interaction between the animal and gut microbiota.
+Daniel’s work aimed to connect gastrointestinal health to complex diseases like liver abscesses, to better understand the pathogenesis and mitigation strategies of these diseases.</p>
   </div>
     </div>
 -------